 No matter what time of year you plan to visit the Hudson Valley, the Number 1 mistake people make is not Planning and Researching enough.

-Many places in the Hudson Valley are closed for the Winter season (restaurants, historic sites, etc) and some places are not open during the week at all and, sometimes, for a limited hours on the weekends.
+Many places in the Hudson Valley are closed for the Winter season (restaurants, historic sites, etc) and some places are not open during the week AT ALL and, sometimes, for a limited hours on the weekends.
+So make sure to check this information out before heading out.

-Other locations may be closed for special events, while a usually quiet town may be filled to the brims, during your visit, because of a yearly festival (and may not be what you expected for that visit).
+Other locations may be closed for special events, while a usually quiet town may be filled to the brims, during your visit, because of a Yearly Festival.
+This may not be what you expected or envisioned for that visit.

 The weather is another factor people don’t take into consideration when planning a visit to the Hudson Valley.
 The region has three distinct sections and the weather can be drastically different in the Lower Hudson Valley (Yonkers, NY), Middle Hudson Valley (Poughkeepsie, NY) and in the Upper Hudson Valley (Albany, NY).